Upon learning you live in Houston, anyone who’s ever been to Houston will likely look at you with pity in their eyes—how do you stand the heat?

 Four minutes of cooking required.
 THERE we go.

 - 1/2 teaspoon garlic powder

-Process the cauliflower in a food processor until finely ground.
+- Process the cauliflower in a food processor until finely ground.
 Place cauliflower in a pan over medium high heat with approximately ¼ cup of water and steam for about 4-5 minutes or until water is mostly absorbed.
 Drain excess water.
-(Alternatively, microwave for 4 minutes but microwaving food is bad!!)
+(Alternatively, microwave for 4 minutes.)

 - Let cauliflower cool while you assemble your toppings.
 Stir in remaining ingredients and top with sauce, veggies and more nutritional yeast.
 Eat!